-In addition to the market access fees, deferred revenue includes quarterly and annual prepayments of contracted revenue, as required in four of the Sports Agreements.
-As of December 31, 2023, \$4.9 million of such deferred revenue has been recognized during the year.
+In addition to the market access fees, deferred revenue includes annual prepayments of contracted revenue.
+With the July 2024 amendment of two Sports Agreements, all of the Company's active Sports Agreements require the prepayment of contracted revenue.

 Deferred revenues consisted of the following as discussed above: